-Don’t expect much of a warm-up this week.
-Best luck will be for crappie fishing 1.5 to 6 ft deep with jigs and/or minnows.
-Catfish should be biting natural baits in inflowing waters.
 Historically, crappie spawning runs from about the last week of March until the first week of May, peaking the second week in April.
-It varies year to year with temperatures, rainfall, water levels, etc.
+It varies year to year with temperatures, rainfall, water levels, etc. If the water’s rising, crappie will spawn shallow (1 – 2 ft); if it’s falling, they’ll spawn deeper (3 to 5 ft).
+Note water level trends before you set your bobber.

-The spillway had 2 gates open 7.0 ft each Tuesday (2500 cfs).
+The spillway had one gate open 0.5 ft (100 cfs) Tuesday.
 Best luck down here will be for crappie on jigs and/or minnows or for catfish on natural baits.
-Action lately has been relatively slow due to cold water temperatures.
+There have been few successful reports lately with only a little water coming through.

 The daily limit on black bass (largemouth and spotted) is 7 fish, any size.